akashkrsing/myportfolio.akash/README.md

 critically, coupled with my dedication to continuous learning, makes me confident that I can contribute positively to your organization.
 Thank you for this opportunity!
-I look forward to discussing how my skills and enthusiasm can align with your team’s goals
+I look forward to discussing how my skills and enthusiasm can align with your team’s goals.